1. Home

 3. Education for Sustainable Development

-Education for Sustainable Development teaches the knowledge, skills, and values needed to achieve the Sustainable Development Goals (SDGs) by 2030.
+Education for Sustainable Development (ESD) teaches the knowledge, skills, and values needed to achieve the Sustainable Development Goals (SDGs) by 2030.
 Building a sustainable future includes understanding how our actions affect the environment and society and learning how to make better choices for the planet and future generations.
 UNESCO and its global network of national commissions are working to provide guidance to governments and educators on how to integrate ESD principles into school systems, and to encourage communities, schools, and youth not just to learn but to take steps towards real-world change.

-With support from Environment and Climate Change Canada (ECCC), CCUNESCO is developing Teaching a Green Mindset: Education for Sustainable Development Actions in Canada, a toolkit that explores the holistic, transformative, and transdisciplinary elements of Education for Sustainable Development (ESD) and Global Citizenship Education (GCED).
+With support from Environment and Climate Change Canada (ECCC), CCUNESCO is developing ''Advancing Education for Sustainable Development in Canada: New Mindsets for a Better Future'', a toolkit that explores the holistic, transformative, and transdisciplinary elements of ESD and Global Citizenship Education.
 As a basis for this project, CCUNESCO and its partners are undertaking a national environmental scan to assess the current state of ESD in Canada.
 This scan will serve to identify ESD initiatives and best-practices, as well as gaps and challenges within formal and informal K-12 educational settings.

 Through the dissemination of the toolkit and related materials, CCUNESCO aims to provide educators with practical resources to foster sustainability awareness as well as guidance on incorporating the ILBE framework respectfully in non-Indigenous contexts.